 However, no software or application can be completely secure.
 If you have any concerns that your information could have been compromised, please contact email@example.com.

-Referrals created within the NHS e-Referral Service remain available for viewing by relevant parties (e.g. GP practice and the service provider staff) until the referral has been inactive for 18 months, at which point the referral is archived.
+Referrals created within the NHS e-Referral Service remain available for viewing by relevant parties (such as GP practice and the service provider staff) until the referral has been inactive for 18 months, at which point the referral is archived.

 Archived referrals are held in the NHS e-Referral Service database.
-They can be accessed by a user with a "legitimate relationship" with the patient (an example of a legitimate relationship would be the patient's GP practice or the organisation providing their specialist treatment).
+They can be accessed by a user with a "legitimate relationship" with the patient (an example of a legitimate relationship would be the patient's GP practice/referring clinician).

 Your rights in relation to personal data